bigchungus2303/Stocks-analysis-ETL/README.md

   - stg_
     This staging model processes ticker-to-sector mappings, standardizing sector and industry classifications and ensuring there are no null values by defaulting them to 'Unknown'.
 The model generates a unique ticker identifier which will be used for joining operations in downstream transformations, ensuring data integrity in the dimensional model.

-## Capstone Key Questions:
+## Project Key Questions:
-Hereby the questions covered in this capstone, as well as all the intermediate and mart models developed for each purpose.
+Hereby the questions covered in this Project, as well as all the intermediate and mart models developed for each purpose.

 ### **Question 1:**
 “Which stocks consistently show the highest monthly price volatility (measured by the standard deviation of daily returns), and do these volatile stocks share common characteristics?”